zaqturey/time_tracker/README.md

 # Designing 'Card' Widget - Continued (added Widgets to the List)
 ***email_sign_in_form.dart***
-1. '_buildChildren()' now returns a List of 'TextField's (for Email and Password), a 'RaisedButton' (for 'Sign In') and a 'FlatButton' (for 'Register').
+1. '_buildChildren()' now returns a List of 'TextField's (for Email and Password), a 'RaisedButton' (for 'Sign In'), and a 'FlatButton' (for 'Register').
 2. A 'SizedBox' is placed between each Widget of the List.

 # Designing 'Card' Widget